Composing Your Own Postings

 - Search before writing.
 Many topics already exist.
 Avoid repetition by using the search function first.

-- Choose meaningful headlines when creating threads.
+- Choose meaningful headlines when creating new topics.
 Add key words so others can find your post.

 - Stay on topic.
 While even with subject-oriented topics it’s possible for an off-topic remark to occur, these comments shouldn’t be the main component of a posting.